riyannode/Deepagent-erc8004-kit/README.md

 ## LangChain Customization

-This SDK is built on **LangChain / Deep Agents**.
+This SDK is built with **LangChain / Deep Agents**.
 You can modify anything:

 **Change the LLM:**
 ```python